 10 Must Have Classroom Props for Online Teaching

-Props are one of those things that are unique and critical to teaching English online, particularly if your student is aged 4-8.
+Props are one of those things that are unique and critical to teaching online, particularly if your student is a young learner.
 It not only makes class more engaging and enjoyable, it actually makes it more fun for you the teacher.

 I would be totally lost without my white board.
 A white board, particularly a small hand held white board is helpful for younger learners and it can double as a reward system.
 Some idea could be to draw pieces of a house, balloons, stars, a face.
 You get the idea.

 Having a whiteboard also allows you to model language concepts like prepositions and to use as a fun element in your class.
 You can also obviously draw and illustrate concepts on it.

 Last, it’s helpful as a reward system but it’s also useful because you can actually write and draw on it yourself.
 This is helpful with older students and you’re attempting to demonstrate something.

 But if you’re going to be setting up a room in your house or a section of your apartment to double as your online classroom, you can’t go wrong with a dry erase whiteboard.

 You can use a whiteboard as a background element in your class or as a teaching prop.